AbolfazlHo/Spawner/README.md

  2. Go to `Windows > Package Manager`.
  3. Click the `+` icon in the top-left conner of the package manager window.
  4. Select `Add package from git URL ...`.
- 5. paste the following URL:
+ 5. Paste the following URL and click "Add":
  ```
 https://github.com/AbolfazlHo/Spawner.git#main
 ```

+ ## ⚡ Quick Start

+ 1. Install `UniTask`.
+ 2. Install the `2D Spawner` package via Git URL.
+ 3. Create an empty GameObject (e.g., `MySpawner`) in your scene.
+ 4. Add the `Spawner` component to it.
+ 5. Assign the desired 2D prefabs to the `Spawnables` list.
+ 6. Add a spawn area GameObject (with a Collider2D) and assign it in the `Spawner` component.
+ 7. Enable `Spawn Automatically`, or call `Spawn()` manually from script.

-## How to Use
+## 🛠️ How to Use

 ### 1.Basic Setup